About Us

 1998

-WSU-GEOC organizes (kicking off a decade of MFT & SRP higher ed organizing)
+WSU-GEOC 6123 organizes graduate teaching and staff assistants at Wayne State – kicking off a decade of MFT & SRP higher ed organizing.

 MEA-MFT “no raid” partnership agreement signed